multimeric/koa-pg-session/readme.md

 For further information, see the [pg module's documentation](https://github.com/brianc/node-postgres/wiki/pg#connectstring-connectionstring-function-callback).

+#### options

 The second parameter, `options`, is an object consisting of all optional keys.

-`schema` String. defines the schema in which to create or find the table that we will use to store session data.
+* `schema` String. defines the schema in which to create or find the table that we will use to store session data.
 Defaults to `public`
-`table` String. defines the name of the sessions table that we will create or find.
-Defaults to `session` `create` Boolean.
+* `table` String. defines the name of the sessions table that we will create or find.
+Defaults to `session`
+* `create` Boolean.
 True if the module is allowed to create a new table to store sessions.
-Defaults to `true` `cleanupTime` Number, in milliseconds.
+Defaults to `true`
+* `cleanupTime` Number, in milliseconds.
 The amount of time between cleaning up the database for old sessions.
 Defaults to 162000000 (45 minutes)

 ### koa-generic-session options